-CPB receives federal funding from Congress and distributes the majority of funding to 1,500 locally managed public radio and television stations across the United States.
-It does not produce programming or own, operate, or manage any public media broadcasting stations.
+CPB receives federal funding from Congress and distributes the vast majority of funds to more than 1,500 locally managed public radio and television stations across the United States.
+CPB does not produce programming or own, operate, or manage any public media stations.

 Distribution of Funds

-CPB receives federal funding from Congress two years in advance, per the Public Broadcasting Act.
+Per the Public Broadcasting Act, CPB receives federal funding from Congress two years in advance.
 Once received, CPB distributes funding based on a formula that is set in law.

 The majority of funding (71%) is sent directly to public radio and television stations.
-Public media stations use funds received from CPB to:
+Public media stations use CPB funding to: